the-bionic/sezzle-js/widget-options.md

   * Type - `string`
   * Default - `sezzle-widget-container`

-  `hidePrice` (optional)
-  Some websites have problems rendering the sezzle widget on variant change.
-This can be used to not have the price rendered in the sezzle widget and only the text and logo would be shown.
-  * Type - `boolean`
-  * Default - `false`

   `altVersionTemplate`(optional)
   This is used to change the text of the widget and also change the arrangement of text, logo and the know more url within the widget.
-Example, `or 4 automatic, interest free payments with %%price%% %%logo%% %%link%%` will render the default widget. `price`, `logo` and `link` within `%% %%` can be put in different places in the string to change arrangement of each of them.
+Example, `or 4 interest-free payments with %%price%% %%logo%% %%link%%` will render the default widget. `price`, `logo` and `link` within `%% %%` can be put in different places in the string to change arrangement of each of them.
   * Type - `string`
   * Default - `empty`